jtablesaw/tablesaw/docs/gettingstarted.md

 12.0
 16.0
 ```
-For brevity, output will be shown indented by one tab from now on, without otherwise calling it out.
+For brevity, output will be shown indented by one tab beneath the code that produced it.
+For clarity, we omit the calls to *out(anObject)*, which simply calls System.out.println() on the object.

 Generally, Tablesaw will provide a name for columns created this way.
-If you don't like the name, you can change it by calling __setName("new name")__ on the column.
+If you don't like the name, you can change it by calling *setName("new name")* on the column.

 ### Tables
 As described above, a table is a named collection of columns.
 All columns in the table must be the same size, although missing values are allowed.